rikeilong/Bay-CAT/README.md

 </p>

 ## Training & Validation
-We have collect an audio-visual joint instruction dataset, named AVinstruct, details in [Data.md](AVinstruct/Data.md).
+We have collect an audio-visual joint instruction dataset, named AVinstruct, details in [Data.md](AVinstruct/README.md).
-The Fine-tuning process is is in here [SFT.md](SFT_CAT/SFT.md).
+The Fine-tuning process is is in here [SFT.md](SFT_CAT/README.md).
+The ADPO process is in here [ADPO.md](ADPO_CAT/README.md)

 ## Citation ✏️
 ## If you find this work useful for your research, please kindly cite our paper and star our repo.